dbt-labs/docs.getdbt.com/website/docs/terms/subquery.md

 ## Subquery vs CTE

 A subquery is a nested query that can oftentimes be used in place of a CTE.
 Subqueries have different syntax than CTEs, but often have similar use cases.
-We won’t go too deep into CTEs here, but we’ll highlight some of the main differences between CTEs and subqueries below.
+The content won’t go too deep into CTEs here, but it’ll highlight some of the main differences between CTEs and subqueries below.

 | CTE | Subquery |
 |---|---|